Why Environmental Justice Is So Important

 Dr. Robert Bullard, who is widely regarded as “the father of environmental justice,” explained it as “the principle that all people are entitled to equal environmental protection regardless of race, color or national origin.
 It’s the right to live and work and play in a clean environment.”

-Across the U.S., environmental injustices exist in far too many communities that live with polluted air and water due to nearby oil refineries, chemical plants, hazardous waste sites, polluting industrial facilities, landfills, and incinerators.
+Across the U.S., environmental injustices exist in far too many communities that live with polluted air and water due to nearby oil refineries, chemical plants, toxic waste sites, polluting industrial facilities, landfills, and incinerators.
 And the reality is that these communities, which face worsened environmental and health risks, tend to be lower-income communities of color.

 Environmental Injustices in the U.S.